wuyichen24/system-design-knowledge/patterns/external_api_patterns/API_Gateway.md

 - Reduces the number of requests/roundtrips by API Composition/Aggregation.

 ### Cons
-- Introduce single point of failure
+- May introduce single point of failure.
+- May introduct performance bottleneck.
 - Must update the API gateway in order to expose a new services’s API.

 ## Consideration